Aanvetha/NNDL/README.md

 👋 Hi, I'm Aanvetha Pediredla

-I'm a postgraduate student in Data Science, I'm passionate about leveraging data to solve real-world problems and generate actionable insights."
+I'm a postgraduate student in the field of  Data Science, I'm passionate about leveraging data to solve real-world problems and generate actionable insights."

 🛠️ Skills